AlloSphere-Research-Group/casm_viewer/readme.md

 You can then use the ```run.sh``` script inside a bash shell (on Windows, Linux or macOS) or open the CMakeLists.txt file in an IDE that supports cmake.

+TINC requires MetCDF4 to build.
+We provide the build_deps.sh script in external/tinc for building on Linux and OS X. This script requires the libcurl-dev pacakge on Linux.
+On Windows, the installation of
+NetCDF from the official installers will be detected if it was installed in the default location.

 # Running

 You will need python3, numpy and netcdf4 installed and accessible.
 You can set the python